MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Evaluation

-In addition to the phase shift, the point-wise confidence of the backprojection algorithm for RF ToF is significantly affected by the signal amplitude; however, disentangling amplitude and phase in the presence of signal interference imposes the same challenges that arise from recovering the phase shift itself.
-To avoid inducing additional bias through the assumptions made in signal processing, we investigate the unprocessed signal response in the MIMO imaging radar across multiple objects.
-For each object at 30~cm object-to-sensor distance, we compute the mean absolute value out of all complex phasors received from the raw signal of size $\text{N}_{\text{RX}} \times \text{N}_{\text{TX}} \times N_{f}$, averaged over 10 frames.
-We refer to this quantity as signal \textit{magnitude}, emphasizing the difference from signal amplitude.
+The point-wise confidence of the backprojection algorithm for RF ToF is considerably affected by the signal amplitude; however, disentangling amplitude from phase in the presence of signal interference imposes the same challenges that arise from recovering the phase shift itself.
+To avoid inducing additional bias through the assumptions made in signal processing, we investigate the unprocessed signal response of the MIMO imaging radar across multiple objects.
+For each object at 30~cm object-to-sensor distance, we compute the mean absolute value out of all complex phasors received from the raw signal, averaged over 10 frames.
+We refer to this quantity as \textit{signal (phasor) magnitude}, emphasizing the difference from signal amplitude.

+Differentiating between signal response and reconstruction quality, we examine their relationships with respect to object material, geometry, and size.
+Our findings are shown on the \textit{left} of \autoref{fig:radar_intensity}, where we visualize these relationships for signal magnitude (\textit{upper row}) and mean depth deviation (\textit{bottom row}) in isolation.
+On the \textit{right}, we further investigate correlations between signal magnitude and mean depth deviation.

+Object materials are categorized into six classes, with detailed information available in the supplementary material.
+The goal of this classification is to highlight material differences on a coarse level, noting the large object variety that still persists within one material class.